Desperado1/flower-classsification/README.md

 using computer vision for first time, its fun.

-using computer vision classifing flower images, currently accuracy is not upto te mark due to lack of images. working on getting more data and also using data augmentation.
+model based on Random forest and computer vision for classifying flower images, currently accuracy is not upto to mark due to lack of images. working on getting more data and also using data augmentation.